 Women (in this case, Strippers) are Evil and Men are their Victims

 We make our beds and then have to lay in them.
 There are consequences to one’s actions, particularly when it involves behavior that doesn’t go along with the mainstream.
 The women working in the club scene came into these situations already damaged emotionally and mentally.
 The environment was not conducive to healing, to the contrary, it fueled a fast and inferior lifestyle giving the women a one-way ticket to their personal hell.
 Deep down many of the women knew what they were doing was wrong, you could see how lost they were when managing their own lives.
 Rationalizing the crimes might have helped them find temporary solace in their minds, though guilt manifested in other ways.

 The men were victimized but not exactly innocent.
 Granted, the women cajoled clientele into a scheme to rob them blind.
 However, it cannot be overlooked when men behind and in front of the house, as well as, club-goers use every chance they get to belittle and humiliate the women at the establishment.
 It is similar to kicking an individual when they’re down, somewhat savage.
 Don’t you think?

 Badass Females Rock

 Human beings are a complicated mess that requires constant tweaking.
 Imperfect, broken, emotional, and full of intricate workings in its psychological makeup.
 We cannot deny that wicked behavior lives among us.
-The best we can do is be conscious of our actions, make choices we can live with that keep our dignity and principles intact.
-Always leaving room for the mistakes that will happen, these help us learn the lessons.
+The best we can do is be conscious of our actions and make choices we can live with that keep our dignity and principles intact.
+Always leaving room for the mistakes that will happen, helps us learn the lessons.

 I’d say, go check out Hustlers‘ and take with you, an open mind.